 Note: Be sure that the most recent entry in the timeline is selected, otherwise an older version of each calendar will be transferred, instead of the latest version.

-Transfer Google Contacts data between G Suite accounts.
+5. Transfer Google Contacts data between Google Workspace accounts

 In the Contacts panel, check All Contacts.
 Click the Restore button, and in the dialog box that pops up, select User B from the dropdown list and click Restore.

-Transfer Google Sites files between G Suite accounts.
+6. Transfer Google Sites files between Google Workspace accounts

 In the Sites panel, select a site, then check all files in that site.
 Click the Restore button, and in the dialog box that pops up, select User B from the dropdown list and click Restore.